-He has been specializing in furniture design since his graduation from Santa Ursula University in 2003.
-All language and architectural symbols have been translated into furniture design for the purpose of creating original and functional pieces.
+Frederico has been specialising in furniture design since his graduation from Santa Ursula University in 2003.
+All languages and architectural symbols have been translated into furniture design for the purpose of creating original and functional pieces.

 Rafael Miranda is a Brazilian born naturalised Italian.
 He graduated at Istituto Europeo di Design, with a master degree in industrial design at Scuola Politecnica di Design.
 Since 2004, Rafael has specialised in designing luxury goods and has been awarded some of the world’s most important design awards, including the Red Dot Design Award and the International Design Award.
 Rafael has produced designs for a number of luxury brands including Versace, Valentino, Ferragamo, Bertolucci, Bulova and Schuster and has also produced one off bespoke designs for clients including Richard Branson.
 His work has been featured in a range of publications including Vogue, Elle, Interni & O Globo and Corriere Della Sera.